12 Rock Stars Who Have Written Their Own Comic Books

 We dread to think how many comic books the Coheed And Cambria frontman owns.
 We blame the parents, actually.
 “I think my comic-book origins story started with kiddie clothes,” he told Twin Cities Geek.
 “I remember a picture of my brother and I when we were toddlers, I think I was wearing an Incredible Hulk shirt and he was wearing a Superman shirt.
 I think my dad had an interest in it and they bought a shirt and put it on us, so that’s kind of the beginning.”
 He began releasing his own titles in 2000, beginning with The Bag.On.Line Adventures.
 He now owns Evil Ink Comics, who’ve released titles including The Amory Wars, Kill Audio, Key Of Z, Translucid and Good Apollo, I’m Burning Star IV, Volume One: From Fear Through the Eyes of Madness.
 Try saying that after a pint.

-Although it’s yet to be released, the Black Veil Brides vocalist announced that he’d be releasing a new album and graphic novel titled The Ghost Of Ohio.
+Last year, the Black Veil Brides vocalist released a solo album and graphic novel titled The Ghost Of Ohio.
 The story – which takes place over a 100-year period – follows the ghost of a young man who returns to southern Ohio after being put to death for a crime he didn’t commit.
-“I can’t even begin to describe to you how excited I am to get to work with everyone at Z2 Comics to bring this story to life,” said Andy.
-Co-written by Scott Tuft and illustrated by Eryk Donovan, the comic book will be released in the spring.
+“I can’t even begin to describe to you how excited I am to get to work with everyone at Z2 Comics to bring this story to life,” said Andy at the time.
+Co-written by Scott Tuft and illustrated by Eryk Donovan, the comic book was released last spring.